 THINK OF PORTFOLIO building as a four-step process.
 First, consider why you’re investing.
 That will give you a sense for your time horizon and hence how much risk you can take.
 Keep in mind that some goals have a harsh deadline, such as the day you make the house down payment, while other goals involve spending your savings over time, as happens with retirement.

 From there, proceed to the second step: settling on your asset allocation, which is your portfolio’s basic mix of stocks, bonds and other investments.
-Stocks get all the media attention, but almost half of American families don’t have any stock market exposure, according to the Federal Reserve’s 2016 Survey of Consumer Finances.
+Stocks get all the media attention, but 42% of American families don’t have any stock market exposure, according to the Federal Reserve’s 2022 Survey of Consumer Finances.
 Your asset allocation will be driven heavily by your time horizon, though you will also want to consider other factors, such as your job security and how comfortable you are taking risk.

 After you have settled on your asset allocation, it’s time for the third step: figuring out how you’ll diversify your stock market money, your bond market money and so on.
 This means deciding what percentage of your portfolio you want in, say, U.S. smaller-company stocks, foreign-government bonds and U.S. high-yield junk bonds.